Fair Value Measurement

 Level 3 - Unobservable inputs in which there is little or no market data, which require the Company to develop its own assumptions

-The following table provides a summary of the assets and liabilities that are measured at fair value on a recurring basis as of December 31, 2018 and 2017 (in thousands):
+The following table provide a summary of the assets and liabilities that are measured at fair value on a recurring basis as of December 31, 2017 and 2016 (in thousands):

-(1) Amounts Investments in equity securities (including investments in Viking), are classified as level 1 as the fair value is determined using quoted market prices in active markets for the same securities.
+(1) Investments in equity securities, are classified as level 1 as the fair value is determined using quoted market prices in active markets for the same securities.
 Short-term investments in marketable securities with maturities greater than 90 days are classified as level 2 of the fair value hierarchy, as these investment securities are valued based upon quoted prices for identical or similar instruments in markets that are not active, and model-based valuation techniques for which all significant assumptions are observable in the market.

-(2) The fair value of the Convertible Note receivable from Viking at December 31, 2017 approximated the book value since the contractual maturity date was within five months from the end of 2017, and there was no plan to extend the maturity date.
-The fair value at December 31, 2017 was determined using a probability weighted option pricing model.
-The fair value is subjective and is affected by certain significant input to the valuation model such as the estimated volatility of the common stock, which was estimated to be 75% at December 31, 2017.
+(2) The fair value of the convertible note receivable from Viking at December 31, 2017 approximates the book value since the contractual maturity date was within five months from the end of 2017, and there is no plan to extend the maturity date.
+The fair value at December 31, 2016 was determined using a probability weighted option pricing model.
+The fair value is subjective and is affected by certain significant input to the valuation model such as the estimated volatility of the common stock, which was estimated to be 75% at December 31, 2016.
 Changes in these assumptions may materially affect the fair value estimate.
-For the years ended December 31, 2018, December 31, 2017, and December 31, 2016, we reported an increase in the fair value of 0.0 million, an increase in the fair value of $0.9 million, and a decrease in the fair value of $0.2 million, respectively in "Other, net" of the consolidated statement of operations.
-See further discussion in “Note (2), Investment in Viking.”
+For the years ended December 31, 2017, December 31, 2016, and December 31, 2015, the Company reported an increase in the fair value of 0.9 million, a decrease in the fair value $0.2 million, and $0.8 million, respectively in "Other, net" of the consolidated statement of operations.

-(3) Investment in warrants, which we received as a result of Viking’s partial repayment of the Viking note receivable and our purchase of Viking common stock and warrants in April 2016, is classified as level 1 as the fair value is determined using quoted market prices in active markets for the same securities.
-See further discussion in “Note (2), Investment in Viking.”
+(3) Investment in warrants, which the Company received as a result of Viking’s partial repayment of the Viking note receivable and the Company’s purchase of Viking common stock and warrants in April 2016, is classified as level 1 as the fair value is determined using quoted market prices in active markets for the same securities.

-(5) The fair value of CyDex contingent liabilities was determined based on the income approach.
-To the extent the estimated future income may vary significantly given the long-term nature of the estimate, we utilize a Monte Carlo model.
-The fair value is subjective and is affected by changes in inputs to the valuation model including management’s estimates of timing and probability of achievement of certain revenue thresholds and developmental and regulatory milestones which may be achieved and affect amounts owed to former license holders.
+(4) The fair value of CyDex contingent liabilities was determined based on the income approach using a Monte Carlo analysis.
+The fair value is subjective and is affected by changes in inputs to the valuation model including management’s assumptions regarding revenue volatility, probability of commercialization of products, estimates of timing and probability of achievement of certain developmental and regulatory milestones.
+Changes in these assumptions can materially affect the fair value.

 The entire disclosure for financial instruments.
 This disclosure includes, but is not limited to, fair value measurements of short and long term marketable securities, international currencies forward contracts, and auction rate securities.
 Financial instruments may include hedging and non-hedging currency exchange instruments, derivatives, securitizations and securities available for sale at fair value.
 Also included are investment results, realized and unrealized gains and losses as well as impairments and risk management disclosures.